rubo77/Lalumo/dev/plan.md

 - Discovered: mobile-build.sh deletes dist/app/ after build (lines 217-218), causing loss of app/images/backgrounds/ and other assets copied there by webpack.
 - Refactored mobile-build.sh to preserve dist/app/ and its assets after build (no deletion).
 - Refactored ios-build.sh to preserve dist/app/ and its assets after build (no deletion).
+- User requested to merge ios-build.sh logic into mobile-build.sh using a flag, since differences are minimal.
+- User noted that the sound asset check/copy in build scripts is redundant and has been removed, as the whole public directory is already synced.
+- ios-build.sh logic is being merged into mobile-build.sh; ios-build.sh will be deleted after migration is complete.

 ## Task List
 - [x] Confirm sound asset syncing for Android and iOS